lazyrunner/Knowledge-Bucket/Linux/ListingAndPermission.md

 chmod options permissions directory/fileName
 ```

-The only option we need to concern with is `-R` which is recursive.
+The only `option` we need to concern with is `-R` which is recursive and used to give permissions to all files under a directory or in a path.

+`chmod` stands for `change mode`.

 In place of permissions we can also use `MODE`.